 A little less than 10% of all landfill waste comes from packaging material, which is fairly significant.
 Too often, even materials that can be recycled are simply tossed out for the sake of convenience.

 Water pollution is an issue too.
 Cargo ships utilize ballast water, which balances out the hull of a ship while cargo is being unloaded.
 Water is pulled into the hull at one port and released at another, which is aquatic waste and causes marine life disruption.

 Shipping can be delayed for many reasons, but the most common are bad weather, incorrect addresses, and carrier mishaps.
 Severe weather like tornadoes, snowstorms, and heavy rain prevent the transfer of packages from distribution centers to trucks and trucks to destinations.

+If you're using last mile delivery, be sure to double check the recipient's address.
 An incorrect recipient address is the second leading cause of delayed shipments.
 Whether a single character was missing on the label or an entire street was wrong, this is an issue that can be easily fixed.

 Getting Your Shipments In Shape

 Working with a shipping company isn’t always a clear-cut experience.
-They may ask you to complete paperwork that you haven’t previously or require a certain type of packaging, but it’s all to help your shipment get delivered.
+They may ask you to complete paperwork that you haven’t previously or require a certain type of packaging, but it’s all to help your goods get delivered.